 Here you can let your toes sink into soft silica sand, meander along a choice of trails in the Whitsunday Island National Park, take in scenic views from several hill-top lookouts and overnight at some of the prettiest campgrounds in the Whitsundays.

 The Whitsunday Islands National Park is part of the Great Barrier Reef World Heritage Area, famed for its natural beauty and outstanding examples of reef ecosystem development and diversity.

-Stroll along the scenic beach or paddle a kayak along Hill Inlet, a stunning cove located at the northern end of Whitehaven, and later climb to the lookout for magnificent views over the beach.
+Stroll along the scenic Whitehaven Beach or paddle a kayak along Hill Inlet, the scenic cove located at the northern end of Whitehaven.
+Later climb to Hill Inlet Lookout for magnificent views overlooking the beach.